The Burning Season (2008 film): Production

-The film was updated in 2009 with a new ending which included the impacts of the global financial crisis and a meeting with California Governor Arnold Schwarzenegger.
+The film was updated in 2009 with a new ending which included the impacts of the 2008 financial crisis and a meeting with California Governor Arnold Schwarzenegger.
 The film had a theatrical release in Australia and a digital release in the USA through FilmBuff.
 The DVD remains widely used in the education sector.

 The production attracted philanthropic support through the Documentary Australia Foundation, including from an unnamed Melbourne family trust.
 Broadcast partners were ABC, BBC and CBC with National Geographic as distributor.
 Financial support was also provided by the Film Finance Corporation Australia, the NSW Film and TV Office and the Australian Film Commission.
 A total production budget of $755,529 was raised.

-Executive Producer
+Executive producer

 While Roger Graef is credited as the film's Executive Producer on the production's website, the post-roll credits on the Australian DVD release list him more specifically as the Executive Producer of the BBC version of the film.